Skip to Content

 PATPET Dog Training Collar withView On Amazon

-Featuring three training modes—beep, vibration, and safe static stimulation—you can easily customize the settings to match your dog’s behavior.
+You’ll appreciate the three training modes—beep, vibration, and adjustable static stimulation (1-16 levels)—letting you customize correction to your dog’s temperament.

 Pros